Alma Mater Society of Queen's University: Awards and honorary life members

-Representation
+Membership

-The AMS currently represents approximately 18,000 students, each of whom becomes a member of the Society upon paying the mandatory student activity fee along with their tuition.
-Membership in the AMS is mandatory for those in full-time study in one of the AMS-constituent faculties.
-The AMS represents undergraduate and full-time MBA students.
+The AMS currently represents over 20,000 undergraduate students, each of whom becomes a member of the Society upon paying the mandatory student activity fee along with their tuition.
+Membership is mandatory for full-time students enrolled in one of the AMS-constituent faculties.
+Through its fees, the AMS administers the mandatory AMS Health and Dental Plan and the Bus-It program, which provides students with unlimited access to Kingston Transit.
+In 2023, the AMS partnered with Via Rail to offer students a continuous 15% discount on train tickets.

-Today, the AMS seeks to enhance both the academic and extracurricular experience of its members while fostering connections with the surrounding community.
+Political affiliations

-Provincially, the AMS is a founding member of the Ontario Undergraduate Student Alliance (OUSA), and thus initially became a member at its foundation 1992; however, the AMS left the organization in 1995.
-In 2004, the AMS rejoined OUSA as full members, after a number of years as associate observers.
+Provincially, the AMS is a founding member of the Ontario Undergraduate Student Alliance (OUSA), having joined at its foundation in 1992.
+The AMS left OUSA in 1995 but rejoined as full members in 2004 after several years as associate observers.

-Federally, the AMS joined the Canadian Alliance of Student Associations (CASA) in 2009 on a one-year associate membership basis.
-The one-year associate member status expired without renewal in 2010.
-In 2015, the AMS joined several other student associations from U15 Group of Canadian Research Universities schools in forming the Undergraduates of Canadian Research Intensive Universities.
+Federally, the AMS joined the Canadian Alliance of Student Associations (CASA) in 2009 on a one-year associate membership basis, but the membership expired without renewal in 2010.
+In 2015, the AMS joined several other student associations from U15 Group of Canadian Research Universities schools in forming the Undergraduates of Canadian Research Intensive Universities (UCRU).